-The Artist as Daemon: “Tonio Kröger” and the Urge for Creativity
+The artist as daemon: Tonio Kröger and the urge for creativity

 Mas'ud Hamdan

-University of Haifa
+University of Haifa, Israel

-The Artist as Daemon: “Tonio Kröger” and the Urge for Creativity
+Corresponding author: Mas'ud Hamdan

 Abstract

-The article explores the relationship between personality and creativity as it is reflected in Thomas Mann's novella, Tonio Kröger.
-The interactions between love and creation, suffering and creation, artist and audience are the main intersections that would be examined in this context.
-The central claim of this discussion is that Tonio Kröger, the hero of this novella, is a poet who clearly corresponds to the schizoid character type.
-This serves as a successful means for self-expression, as compensation for his loneliness, his sense of meaninglessness in life, and his impotence that derives from an existential weakness, "Ontological insecurity" as Laing puts it (Laing, 1960: 40-64).
-We shall find that being engaged in creative work provides the schizoid artist the power to bear the curse of his existence.
-It seems that the source of the existential curse of the schizoid lies in a deep gash in his soul expressed by the awareness of profound contradictions within it.
+The article explores the relationship between personality and creativity as reflected in Thomas Mann's novella, Tonio Kröger.
+The interactions between love and suffering and creation, artist and audience are the main intersections that will be examined.
+The central argument is that Tonio Kröger, the eponymous hero of this novella, is a poet who clearly corresponds to the schizoid character type.
+This serves as a successful means for self-expression and as compensation for his loneliness, sense of meaninglessness in life and the impotence that derives from an existential weakness, or "ontological insecurity" as Laing puts it (Laing, 1960: 40-64).
+Engagement in creative work grants the schizoid artist the power to bear the curse of his existence.
+The source of the existential curse of the schizoid lies in a deep gash in his soul as expressed by the awareness of profound contradictions within it.
 These contradictions prevent Tonio from creating a consistent and unified self-identity.
-It seems that the lack of such personal identity is compensated by creative activity that establishes for him an alternative identity; the creative artist.
+The lack of such personal identity is compensated by creative activity that establishes for him an alternative identity; the creative artist.
 In an essay that Mann wrote on Goethe’s The Sorrows of Young Werther, Mann explicitly says: “In order to portray a human creature, forfeit to death, too good or too weak for life, a literary artist need only to portray himself … Goethe did not kill himself, because he had to write Werther”.
 Perhaps Mann meant that artistic existence is extremely suspect by being “the valid form for an erroneous life".
 Largely, we find that the novella is an expansion and abstraction of this statement.
 It seems that the artist according to Mann is incapable of living like others.
 He is too good, or too weak, or possibly he is too weak because he is too good, and in any case there is something in his soul that prevents him from adjusting to “the right” or “the ordinary” or “the proper” kind of life.
 Thus, artistic existence allows him to bear this non-adjustment, and in this respect, creative work becomes a salvation that enables him to live.

-The Artist as Daemon: “Tonio Kröger” and the Urge for Creativity

 Introduction

 The article explores the relationship between personality and creativity as it is reflected in Thomas Mann's novella, Tonio Kröger.
-The interactions between love and creation, suffering and creation, artist and audience are the main intersections that would be examined in this context.
-The central claim of this discussion is that Tonio Kröger, the hero of this novella, is a poet who clearly corresponds to the schizoid character type.
-This serves as a successful means for self-expression, as compensation for his loneliness, his sense of meaninglessness in life, and his impotence that derives from an existential weakness, "Ontological insecurity" as Laing puts it (Laing, 1960: 40-64).
+The interactions between love and creation, suffering and creation, artist and audience are the main intersections that will be examined in this context.
+The central argument is that Tonio Kröger, the hero of this novella, is a poet who clearly corresponds to the schizoid character type.
+This serves as a successful means for self-expression and as compensation for his loneliness, his sense of meaninglessness in life and his impotence that derives from an existential weakness, or "ontological insecurity" as Laing puts it (Laing, 1960: 40-64).
 We shall find that being engaged in creative work provides the schizoid artist the power to bear the curse of his existence.
 It seems that the source of the existential curse of the schizoid lies in a deep gash in his soul expressed by the awareness of profound contradictions within it.
 These contradictions prevent Tonio from creating a consistent and unified self-identity.
-It seems that the lack of such personal identity is compensated by creative activity that establishes for him an alternative identity; the creative artist.
+The lack of such personal identity is compensated by creative activity that establishes for him an alternative identity, that of the creative artist.